richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

     :::image type="content" source="../media/engage/admin/config-and-connect-3.png" alt-text="Setting up the external network.":::

-4. Select the “Generate Code” tab to generate a one-time code to associate the new external network with the parent Engage network.
+4. Select the **Generate Code** tab to generate a one-time code to associate the new external network with the parent Engage network.
 After you generate the association code, take note as it's used in later steps.

 :::image type="content" source="../media/engage/admin/config-and-connect-4.png" alt-text="Generate the Code step.":::